Integrability in Perturbed Black Holes: Background Hidden Structures

 These equations, seven for the even-parity case and three for the odd-parity case, are $1+1$ linear PDEs (i.e. only with dependence on the coordinates of $M^2$) that can be combined in such a way that we can isolate (decouple) special gauge-invariant combinations of the metric perturbations (including their first-order derivatives), known as {\em master functions}.
 In this way, the perturbative Einstein equations for a single mode reduce to wave-type equations with a potential, known as {\em master equations}.
 The concrete form of the master equations is

 where $x$ is the tortoise coordinate introduced in Eq.~\eqref{general-definition-tortoise-coordinate}.
 In the wave equation~\eqref{master-wave-equation}, $\Psi^{\rm even/odd}(t,r)$ is the even/odd-parity master function; and $V^{\rm even/odd}_\ell(r)$ is the associated potential, which only depends on the harmonic number $\ell$ and the parity.
-For the cases where we have explicit expressions of the potentials, these are in terms of the radial area coordinate $r$, but for the purposes of solving the master wave-type equations, we have to understand this dependence on $r$ as on a function of the radial coordinate, i.e. on $r=r(x)$.
+For the cases where we have explicit expressions of the potentials, these are in terms of the areal radial coordinate $r$, but for the purposes of solving the master wave-type equations, we have to understand this dependence on $r$ as on a function of the radial coordinate, i.e. on $r=r(x)$.